Metro Series Tips

 At the event:

-- Pre-enter and check the directions to the event on the website in Eventor
+- Enter and check the directions to the event on the website in Eventor

-- You will be shown the map and an example of a control marker, and given some hints to get you started
+- During the newcomers briefing you will be shown the map and an example of a control marker, and given some hints to get you started

 - Wait for the start announcement usually 4:55 pm (for 5pm start)